How do you know if something belongs to someone? Or if belongs to just one person or lots of people?

 If the ball belongs to more than one girl, we make the world into a plural by adding s, then place the apostrophe at the end of the word.

-the girls' ball = the ball belonging to the girls
+The girls' ball = the ball belonging to all the girls.
+Not just one.
+Can you see the difference?

 The word girl is a singular noun, but the word girls is a plural noun (plural means 'more than one').